 All common pet snakes, e.g., ball pythons, corn snakes, and hognose snakes are non-venomous.
 They are constrictors, which squeeze their prey before they eat it.
 They don’t squeeze their owners because you’re far too big for them to think you’re food.

 The same applies to all pet lizards.
-Iguanas may have a small amount of venom in their saliva, but only enough to cause a slight, infection-style bite mark.
+Iguanas may have a small amount of venom in their saliva, but only enough to cause a small amount of swelling.

 The only way that a lizard or snake’s bite can become dangerous is through infection.
-Reptiles carry bacteria in their mouths, like all animals.
+Reptiles carry bacteria in their mouths.
 If you don’t wash their bite, these bacteria could cause infection.
 Untreated, the infection could become serious.

 Smaller lizards’ bites are not as painful as a snake’s bite.
 Iguanas have molars instead of fangs like a snake, but their bite still hurts.